DWI/DUI Defense Trustworthy Guidance From Start to Finish

 • Walk-and-turn test - the officer instructs the person to walk in a straight line for about nine steps and then return back

-• One-leg stand test - the officer has the person stand with one foot off the ground and hold it for until told to put it down.
+• One-leg stand test - the officer has the person stand with one foot off the ground and hold it until told to put it down.

 The purpose of administering these tests is to help the officer determine if the person has been operating a vehicle under the influence of drugs or alcohol.
-The officer is looking for indicators that the person is intoxicated, such as not being able to keep their balance or not following the instructions properly.
+The officer is looking for indicators that the person is intoxicated, such as being unable to keep their balance or not following the instructions properly.

 What is New York’s Implied Consent Law?

-Let's say, for example, that you are stopped at a drunk driving checkpoint on the way home from an office party or local restaurant in which you had a few more drinks than you would like to admit.
+Let's say, for example, that you are stopped at a drunk driving checkpoint on the way home from an office party or local restaurant where you had a few more drinks than you would like to admit.
 On the other hand, let's say that you were recently involved in a major automobile accident that resulted in a DUI/DWI investigation.
 This type of event would even make a sober person extremely nervous.

 A major misconception is that a DUI/DWI arrest will automatically lead to a conviction.
 Contrary to popular opinion, this is simply not true whatsoever.
-It is very possible to fight against and win a DUI or DWI case as long as you have enlisted the expert guidance of a licensed attorney.
+It is possible to fight against and win a DUI or DWI case as long as you have enlisted the expert guidance of a licensed attorney.

-Benefits of Hiring a Brooklyn DUI Lawyer
+What are the Benefits of Hiring a Brooklyn DWI Lawyer?

 • Investigate your arrest, analyze evidence, and determine if law enforcement officials violated your rights or find any weaknesses in the prosecution’s case